HumptyDumptyDevs/BlockLock/README.md

 ## Our purpose
-BlockLock attempts to democratise decentralised privacy by lowering the barrier to entry.
+BlockLock attempts to bridge the gap between traditional web2 user experience and the advantages of using a confidential and decentralised environment.

 ## What is BlockLock
 BlockLock is a web extension that works similarly to web2 password manager plugins like 1Pass, however the difference is that data is stored on chain.